+After multiple forced removals, the Caddo eventually relocated to what is now Caddo County, OK.
+The Kadohadacho, Natchitoches, and Hasinai confederacies and all the bands within them consolidated geographically as a consequence of Indian removal.
 Additional losses resulted from the subsequent sale of reservation lands as a result of allotment.
-Twentieth century efforts to revitalize economic, social, political, and religious institutions preserved links with this heritage that enable the Caddo people to maintain a distinctive identity today and continue building toward a hopeful and prosperous future.
+Twentieth century efforts to revitalize economic, social, political, and religious institutions have enabled Caddo people to maintain a distinctive identity today and continue building toward a hopeful and prosperous future.